mahan-hosseini/NeuroWarp/matlab/README.md

 # Matlab NeuroDTW

-Matlab NeuroDTW consists of two main scripts, dtw_timeseries_correlation.m and dtw_latency_difference.m - these are the general-purpose scripts enable the DTW analyses presented in *Transient Attention Gates Access Consciousness: Coupling N2pc and P3 Latencies using Dynamic Time Warping*.
+Matlab NeuroDTW consists of two main scripts, **dtw_timeseries_correlation.m & dtw_latency_difference.m** - these scripts enable DTW analyses of the kind presented in *Transient Attention Gates Access Consciousness: Coupling N2pc and P3 Latencies using Dynamic Time Warping*.
+We additionally provide the Event Related Potentials presented in our paper in the **example_series_N2pcP3s.mat** file for users to familiarise themselves with our scripts before using them with their own data.
+Please see below for  further instructions.

-The scripts used to replicate our analyses and figures as presented in our paper can be found in the *replicating_paper* folder.
+The scripts and data used to generate our analyses and figures as presented in our paper can be found in the **replicating_paper** folder.

 ## Dependencies
 *Matlab NeuroDTW requires the following toolboxes to be installed and available in your Matlab path:*